 This is the perfect time to go through your LinkedIn and other social media accounts to make sure you haven’t overlooked any of your current co-workers who you want to keep in touch with, for either personal or professional reasons.
 Maybe you were previously holding off on adding co-workers to your Facebook account out of a desire to keep your work and personal lives separate.
 Now’s a good time to add those people, however, as if you wait until after you’ve left, you’re liable to forget in the excitement of your new position.
 And who knows which past connection may prove invaluable to you in the future?
 Similarly, you should make certain your co-workers have your personal email address, too.

 These kinds of transitions can be emotional for you and for those around you.
-But acting graciously will ensure you leave with your reputation intact and your future that much more secure.
+Change is difficult for everyone, of course, but remember that you're making this choice for a reason.
+Acting graciously will ensure you leave with your reputation intact and your future that much more secure.
 Good luck!

 Nancy Halpern is an executive coach with a proven track record in helping senior leaders and their teams reach their full potential.
 She's been quoted in The Financial Times, The New York Times and other publications, as well as appearing on both NPR and the PBS NewsHour.